Arts, Design & CultureArts Management

 University of the Arts London (UAL) brings together, in a single federated structure, six of the most famous art and design colleges in the world.
 It comprises Camberwell College of Arts, Central Saint Martins (CSM), Chelsea College of Arts, London College of Fashion, London College of Communication and Wimbledon College of Arts.
 Each has its own distinct approach, its own national and international reputation and its own established links with professional and cultural bodies.
 With a combined student population of approximately 26,000 and a global network of over 200,000 alumni, UAL is one of the world’s largest academic centres for art, design and communication.

 UAL is not only a centre of excellence in practice-based learning, but also a leading research university.
-UAL has been ranked sixth in the world for Art and Design in the QS World University Ranking ®2018, cementing its status as a global leader of art and design education.
+UAL has been ranked second in the world for Art and Design in the QS World University Ranking ®2019, cementing its status as a global leader of art and design education.

 Central Saint Martins